soundpress/RulesOfNYC/docs/c00/index.rst

    (1) Passenger-carrying amusement devices, interior and exterior parts.
 All interior and exterior parts of passenger carrying amusement devices, with which a passenger may come in contact, must be smooth and rounded, free from sharp, rough or splintered edges and corners, and have no protruding studs, bolts, screws or other projections that might cause injury.
 Interior parts that a passenger may be thrown onto by the action of the amusement device must be sufficiently padded to prevent injury, in accordance with the device's operating manual.

    (2) Restraining devices and/or containing devices.
-Passenger restraining or containing devices must be inspected daily in accordance with paragraph (4) of subdivision (f) of Section 3005-10 and maintained as needed to ensure they are fully functional before the operation of the ride.
+Passenger restraining or containing devices must be inspected daily in accordance with paragraph (4) of subdivision (f) of 1 RCNY § 3005-10 and maintained as needed to ensure they are fully functional before the operation of the ride.

    (3) Self-powered amusement devices.
 Amusement devices that are self-powered by the passenger must have the driving mechanism securely guarded to prevent passengers from gaining access to the mechanism.
 The driving mechanism must also be secured in a manner that will prevent passengers with long hair, clothing, or accessories from becoming tangled in the mechanism.